Friday, August 8, 2008

 Town is outside the walls of Chateau de Valencay.

-We where left to walk about the landscapes like we owned the place.
-In the woods we find the chateau’s farm animals and strolled among Classic French gardens.
+We were left to walk through the landscapes as if we owned the place.
+In the woods, we find the chateau’s farm animals and stroll among Classic French gardens.

 The entrance to the KITCHEN of Chateau Valencay.